LeeTaewoo/parallel_srp-phat_for_gpus/README.md

 On Linux which is installed a CUDA, (the codes were tested on CUDA 7.0, GTX TITAN X, Ubuntu 14.04.02 64-bit).
  1. Execute `./4_parallel_srp-phat/run.sh` on a terminal.
 (Please make sure that the execution permissions of `*.sh` files are set correctly.
 If not, you may set the permission with `chmod 777 *.sh` command).

 Experiment result log files are saved in `./4_parallel_srp-phat/exp_total/result/log`.
-For more detail explanation, please refer to the paper below.
+For more detailed explanation, please refer to the paper below.

 ### Reference
 Taewoo Lee, Sukmoon Chang, and Dongsuk Yook, ["Parallel SRP-PHAT for GPUs,"](http://www.sciencedirect.com/science/article/pii/S0885230815000455)